 - Using relevant music-industry related keywords in the paragraph content of our different pages (i.e. the content that went in between the <p>“”</p> tags on our pages).

 - Using h1 and h2 tags on our webpages where relevant to help Google understand the structure of the pages as it ‘crawls’ and indexes them.

 - Sitemap??
 (XML document)

-Part 3 – Marking Scheme

 This project will be graded as follows: